SleepPolar/SimpleConditionVerifier/README.md

 }
 ```

-### 5. Example of a Complex Condition
+### 5. Example of a Compound Condition

-Here is an example of a complex condition that combines multiple conditions using `createOrCondition` and `createAndCondition`:
+Here is an example of a compound condition that combines multiple conditions using `createOrCondition` and `createAndCondition`:

 ```javascript
 const Test = createOrCondition([